theofbraune/mills/README.md

 The structure of both versions is similar.
 There is a Visualization, a programm for the data structure of the board and the players and a main game loop.
 The AI program is identical for both.
 Currently it is only possible to play against a random AI.

-Currently it is not yet possible to play in the browser.
+It is now possible to play in the browser.
+The only functionality missing is, that you cannot block the opponent entirely yet.
+The links on the side are also disabled yet.